 6. Mountain Top

 Speaking of observation decks, the Mountain Top is another great area.
-Found 1500 feet above sea level, this is one of the highest points in the island.
+Found 1500 feet above sea level, this is one of the highest points on the island.
 It affords you an advantageous view of the bay and several other islands.

 Besides the panoramic views, it’s also home to the world-famous banana daiquiri.
-I know a banana drink isn’t anyone’s first choice for a great drink, but you will simply love this drink.
+I know a banana drink isn’t anyone’s first choice for a great drink, but you will love this drink.
 It’s made with Cruzan Rum originally made on the island and is very tasty.
 Other than enjoying delicious daiquiris, the best duty-free shopping in St. Thomas is found at the mountaintop.
 Enjoy shopping for clothes, jewelry, accessories, perfumes, and many more.
 And at the best prices on the island.

 While on the topic of Rum then check all the Tortuga Caribbean Rum Cake over at Amazon.

 7. 99 Steps!

 To enjoy the beauty and architecture of this island climb the 99 steps up government hill that lead to Blackbeard’s castle.
 St. Thomas’s landscape is a hilly one, and most residential areas are built on the mountainsides.